FollyMaddy/RetroRun/README.md

 Files:

-RetroRun.sh
+# RetroRun.sh

-the actual program, after installation, desktop file is linked to this program
+The actual program, after installation, a desktop file is linked to this program

-install.sh
+# install.sh

-creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.
+Creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.

-uninstall.sh
+# uninstall.sh

-removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.
+Removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.

-use-vesa.conf
+# use-vesa.conf

-if resolution 800x600 is not possible with RetroRun,
+If the resolution 800x600 is not possible with RetroRun :

-try another monitor and/or paste and use the file /usr/share/xorg.conf.d/use-vesa.conf .
+Try another monitor and/or paste and use the file /usr/share/xorg.conf.d/use-vesa.conf .

-A reboot is necessary to turn the computer into VESA mode .
+A reboot is necessary to turn the computer into VESA mode, if file is used.

 Remove the file if you want to turn back to the normal state .